openstack/watcher/doc/source/admin/ways-to-install.rst

     # pip install -r requirements.txt

-From here, refer to :doc:`configuration` to declare Watcher as a new service into Keystone and to configure its different modules.
+From here, refer to :doc:`../configuration/configuring` to declare Watcher as a new service into Keystone and to configure its different modules.
 Once configured, you should be able to run the Watcher services by issuing these commands:

 .. code-block:: bash